How to sew a simple zipper pouch that’s absolutely perfect to transport your kid’s school and library books!

 - Heat’n Bond Lite

-- scrap of lining fabric, for the child’s name
+- a scrap of lining fabric, for the child’s name

-- Make a sandwich like before, but this time on the other side of the zipper.
-Make sure your outer fabrics are one side and the lining fabric are on the other.
+Make a sandwich like before, but this time on the other side of the zipper.
+Make sure your outer fabrics are on one side and the lining fabric is on the other.
 Pin it together and then sew it down just like we did for the other side.

-- When you are done open it up and it should look something like this.
-Iron down both sides nice and flat.
+When you are done open it up and it should look something like this.
+Iron down both sides nicely and flat.

-- Sew all the way around leaving at least a 3-4 inch whole at the bottom of the lining fabric.
+Sew all the way around leaving at least a 3-4 inch hole at the bottom of the lining fabric.
 Clip the corners and any extra zipper ends when you are done sewing.

 Now, you have a super cute bag for your child to carry their books around with them!
 It could also carry some small art supplies or a few toys.
 Happy reading!!